projectcalico/calico/v2.0/usage/configuration/bgp.md

 network.
 By default this is enabled.
 However, the full node-to-node mesh is only useful for small scale deployments and where all Calico nodes are on the same L2 network.
-We generally expect the full node-to-node mesh to be disabled and explicit BGP peering configured.
+We generally expect the full node-to-node mesh to be disabled and explicit BGP peering to be configured.

 Explicit BGP peers may be configured globally or for a particular node.